 For Windseekers of all ages, minimum age 18 years

 No sailing experience required!

-Official language on board: English and German
+Official language on board: German

 Price includes: accommodation and meals, excludes drinks at the bar